Reference · v1

 Each entry in line_items accepts:

-tax_status distinguishes cases a bare rate can't express — e.g. a zero_rated line versus an exempt one (both resolve to 0%).
+tax_status distinguishes cases a bare rate can't express: for example a zero_rated line versus an exempt one (both resolve to 0%).
 The numeric tax_rate stays the source of truth for the amount charged, but the fixed-rate treatments (zero_rated, exempt, reverse_charge) force tax_rate to 0 on save regardless of the value sent, so the printed treatment and the charged amount can never disagree. custom (the default) means a plain entered rate with no special treatment.
 Every line item in responses includes tax_status.

 Response